Jon Theodore: Biography

-Theodore first started playing drums at the age of 15.
-He was soon involved with his high school concert band at Gilman School in Baltimore, Maryland, and took lessons on a full kit shortly after.
+Theodore grew up in the Baltimore area.
+His father is of Haitian descent, which influenced his drumming patterns.
+He first started playing drums at the age of 15.
+He was soon involved with his high school concert band at Gilman School in Baltimore, and took lessons on a full kit shortly after.
 It was at this point that he studied percussion and learned how to map arrangements; dedicated practice had already become a habit.
 He also listened to a great variety of music, growing to love the likes of Billy Cobham, Elvin Jones and John Bonham.
 He studied at the Oberlin Conservatory of Music in Ohio.

 Around the end of his time in high school, he joined the band Golden and recorded and toured with them for ten years.
 He also played with Royal Trux for a year and a half.
-It was during this time that he met Cedric Bixler Zavala and Omar Rodríguez-López, who were performing their first gig with their experimental dub band De Facto in El Paso, TX.
-They became friends and the former At the Drive-In duo would later invite Theodore to join their Latin-tinged prog-rock band, The Mars Volta.
+It was during this time that he met Cedric Bixler-Zavala and Omar Rodríguez-López, who were performing their first gig with their experimental dub band De Facto in El Paso, TX.
+They became friends and the former At the Drive-In duo would later invite Theodore to join their Latin-tinged progressive rock band, The Mars Volta.

 Theodore was The Mars Volta's drummer from 2001 to 2006.
 On July 30, 2006, it was announced that Jon Theodore would be permanently replaced.
 He was quoted in Modern Drummer: "It was long overdue and unquestionably the best thing for everyone involved.
 We had a great run of things, made some decent records, blew it up for a minute, and had some really great times.
 But the life ran out of it.
 I'm currently working on some pretty sweet tunes for a new project.
 The details will follow once it takes shape."
 In 2012, Mars Volta bassist Juan Alderete stated, "I love Jon, and I do keep in touch with him.
-Jon was unhappy and when someone is unhappy, someone has to pull the trigger; and its Omar's band so he did just that. [...]
+Jon was unhappy and when someone is unhappy, someone has to pull the trigger; and it's Omar's band so he did just that. [...]
 They had to let him go because he wasn't into it as much as they wanted him to be."